Jtrinh3/Guild-of-the-Fangs-Documents/docs/downtime documents/RDT Document.md

 The character successfully crafts the item and can add it to their inventory or sell it for the full listed cost.

 ### Help
 A character can craft items for another using the above Resolution rules.
-They can also assist another crafter in creating an item.
+They can also assist another crafter in creating an item (2 Players Involved Max).
 Both characters must meet the Requirements and can split the downtime and gp costs as desired.

 ## Brewing
 Brewing is the art of producing beer with your downtime.
 Not only does beer serve as an alcoholic beverage, but the process of brewing purifies water.
 Crafting a beer takes weeks of fermentation but only a few hours of work.